-- A. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - B. where the existence of such a relationship shall be - determined based on the consideration of the following factors: - The length of the " - a.
-The length of the relationshipb.
-The type of relationship; and - b.
+- A. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - B. where the existence of such a relationship shall be determined based on the consideration of the following factors: - a.
+The length of the relationship - b.
 The type of relationship; and - c.
 The frequency of interaction between the persons involved in the relationship."